-On an hourly basis, the amount of electricity you use is tracked by the smart meter on your home.
+On an hourly basis, the amount of electricity you use is recorded by the smart meter on your home.

 Meter Data Collection

-These collectors relay energy usage information to your Local Distribution Company (LDC) which ensure that all the meters have been read and all the necessary information has been captured.
+These collectors relay the electricity meter read data information to your LDC’s system which ensures that all the smart meters have been read and all the necessary information has been captured.

-The LDC then sends this info to the smart meter data repository which calculates how much electricity was used during the three price periods.
-Only authorized parties, such as LDCs, have access to the highly secure database.
+Your LDC then transmits this information to the MDM/R which computes electricity usage during the Time-of-Use periods.
+Only the LDC or their authorized parties have access to the highly secure MDM/R database.

 Customer Information & Billing

-Information from the data repository is sent back to LDCs and other billing agents so it can be used to prepare invoices.
+At billing time, billing determinant information from the MDM/R is sent to the LDC and/or their billing agent so it can be used to prepare your electricity invoice.

 Home Energy Management

-Most homeowners can access this energy use data on their electricity bill or through a secure LDC’s web site.
-New apps and services are also emerging allowing consumers to monitor (and control) their energy use.
+Most homeowners can access this energy usage information through a secure LDC web site.
+New apps and services are also emerging allowing you to monitor (and control) your energy usage.